UniMath/agda-unimath/src/foundation/path-cosplit-maps.lagda.md

     ( is-path-cosplit-id _)
 ```

-### In a commuting triangle, if the top and right map are path-cosplit then so is the left map
+### In a commuting triangle if the top and right map are path-cosplit then so is the left map

 Given a triangle of the form